|

 Renaissance Amsterdam Hotel

 A cozy location near the station The Renaissance Amsterdam Hotel is easy to find and reach, although it's more low-key than you might expect: Much of the building is hidden behind the façades of traditional houses and storefronts on a quiet little street named Kattengat, just around the corner from the Singel Canal and a three-minute walk from Centraal Station.
 (Unless you've got piles of luggage, don't bother with a cab.)
-For more information, including rates, visit the Renaissance Amsterdam Hotel Web site or view the hotel's visual presentation in Adobe PDF format.
-And for more pictures of the hotel and its surroundings, see page 2 of this article.
+For more information, including rates, visit the Renaissance Amsterdam Hotel Web site.
+To see more pictures of the hotel and its surroundings, go to page 2 of this article.
 Next page: More hotel photos